rockettheme/docs/Docs/wordpress/themes/plethora/theteam.md

 ---
 title: Plethora: Recreating the Demo - The Team Page
 description: Your Guide to Recreating Elements of the Plethora Demo for WordPress
-breadcrumb: /wordpress:WordPress/!themes:Templates/plethora:Plethora
+breadcrumb: /wordpress:WordPress/!themes:Themes/plethora:Plethora

 ---

 Introduction
 -----

-The **The Team** example page demonstrates how you can create a beautiful page with the Plethora template.
+The **The Team** example page demonstrates how you can create a beautiful page with the Plethora theme.
 Here is some information to help you replicate this page as it appears in the demo.

 Theme Override Options
 -----